-May started with glorious weather but quickly deteriorated to more usual spring conditions with some much-needed rain from the 6th onwards.
+May started with glorious weather but quickly deteriorated to more usual spring conditions with some much-needed rain from the 6th onward.
 Surprisingly, this inclement weather seemed to suit the dozens of Swallows, House Martins and one or two Swifts which turned up at about the same time to take advantage of the myriad of insects over the field and barn.

 The new ponds continue to naturalise with the appearance of two large patches of Bluebells nearby.
 Some of the white variant of Bluebell have also appeared for the first time in the grassland near the edge of Corner Wood.
 Buttercups, Germander Speedwell and Common Bird’s Foot Trefoil are all in flower in the grass now, and there is a stand of Fumitory along the path at Kiln Close.
 Our first ever stand of Yellow Archangel has appeared along the LLP lane boundary.

-Large numbers of ladybird larva have been seen on and around one of the camera posts at the top of the field (Young ladybirds, called LARVAE, are strange-looking blue-black creatures with yellow spots.
-This larva spends three weeks eating hundreds of aphids and then turns into a PUPA.
-Six days later the pupa’s case splits open and the adult ladybird climbs out).
+Large numbers of Ladybird larva have been seen on and around one of the camera posts at the top of the field (Young Ladybirds, called larvae, are strange-looking blue-black creatures with yellow spots.
+This larva spends three weeks eating hundreds of aphids and then turns into a pupa.
+Six days later the pupa’s case splits open and the adult Ladybird climbs out).